Final thoughts for my final year

 Hindi matatapos itong gulo

-Red and yellow are not the true rivals
+Red and yellow are not the real rivals

 And justice is only for the wealthy